SBU Student Health Insurance Plan (SHIP)

 All full time students are billed automatically for the health insurance plan when they register for classes.

-A student who has comparable alternate health insurance may waive the University plan.
-He or she must waive on SOLAR by either 9/15 for fall, or by 2/15 for spring/summer.
+A student who has comparable alternate health insurance may waive SHIP.
+It must be waived on SOLAR by either September 15th for Fall, or by February 15th for Spring/Summer.
 The SOLAR waiver takes only about 3 minutes to complete.

-In the event that a waiver is not granted, regardless of the reason, and a student wishes to appeal the decision, he or she may do so by completing a Request for Appeal of Waiver Denial form and submitting it to the Student Health Service Medical Director.
+In the event that a waiver is not granted and a student wishes to appeal the decision, he or she may do so by completing a Request for Appeal of Waiver Denial form and submitting it to the Student Health Service Medical Director.

 If the Medical Director denies an appeal based on medical factors, that decision will be final.